Huun-Huur-Tu: History

-The khöömei quartet Kunggurtug (Куңгуртуг, /mn/) was founded in 1992 by Kaigal-ool Khovalyg, brothers Alexander and Sayan Bapa, and Albert Kuvezin.
+The khöömei quartet Kunggurtug (Куңгуртуг, /tyv/) was founded in 1992 by Kaigal-ool Khovalyg, brothers Alexander and Sayan Bapa, and Albert Kuvezin.
 Not long afterwards, the group changed its name to Huun-Huur-Tu, meaning "sunbeams" (literally "sun propeller").
 The focus of their music was traditional Tuvan folk songs, frequently featuring imagery of the Tuvan steppe or of horses.

 The ensemble released its first album, 60 Horses In My Herd, the following year.
 The album was recorded at studios in London and Mill Valley, California.
 By the time recording began for the follow-up, Kuvezin had left the group to form the more rock-oriented Yat-Kha.
 Kuvezin was replaced by Anatoli Kuular, who had previously worked with Khovalyg and Kongar-ool Ondar as part of the Tuva Ensemble.
 The new line-up recorded The Orphan's Lament in New York City and Moscow, and released it in 1994.

 In 1995, Alexander Bapa, who had produced the first two albums, departed the group to pursue production as a full-time career.
 He was replaced by Alexei Saryglar, formerly a member of the Russian state ensemble Siberian Souvenir.
 A third album, If I'd Been Born An Eagle, recorded in the Netherlands, followed in 1997.
 In early 1999, the group released its fourth album, Where Young Grass Grows.

 Huun-Huur-Tu participated in the 2000 BBC Music Live event.
 The following year, the group released their first live album.

 In 2003, Kuular quit the group and was replaced by Andrey Mongush, an experienced teacher of khöömei and Tuvan instruments.
 Mongush's tenure with the group was short and in 2005 he was replaced by Radik Tülüsh, formerly of Yat-Kha fame.

 Huun-Huur-Tu signed with Beijing management company Stallion Era in March 2015.